ska-telescope/developer.skatelescope.org/src/tools/documentation.rst

 A sub-project must be added by a user with Maintainer privileges on the main project.

 Currently only the System Team members have these permissions.
-Please ask on the Slack channel `#team-system-support <https://skao.slack.com/messages/CEMF9HXUZ>`_ to have your project added.
+Please create a System team Support request on `STS Service Desk <https://jira.skatelescope.org/servicedesk/customer/portal/166/create/465>`_ to have your project added.

 For more information on how to add a subproject, go to `Read The Docs <https://docs.ReadTheDocs.io/en/stable/subprojects.html>`_.